You will love these delicious loaves of butter-topped homemade white bread, and the wonderful smell in your kitchen while they bake!

 Make The Dough For Homemade White Bread

-Yeast is dissolved in warm water until bubbly (about 5 minutes).
-Then (in the bowl of a stand mixer), sugar, salt, butter and more warm water is added and mixed using the paddle attachment.
+Dissolve yeast in warm water until bubbly (about 5 minutes).
+Then add (in the bowl of a stand mixer), sugar, salt, butter and more warm water and mix, using the paddle attachment.

-Part of the flour (5 cups) is added while mixer is on Low speed and dough is mixed together.
-Once the flour is mixed in, the remaining flour was slowly added until dough is smooth.
+Add part of the flour (5 cups) while mixer is on Low speed and the dough is mixing.
+Once the flour is mixed in, add the remaining flour slowly until dough is smooth.
 I ended up only adding 4 additional cups of flour.